Key messages on chronic fatigue

 If the fatigue lasts longer than a few weeks, affects your daily life, or is accompanied by other symptoms such as weight loss, night sweats, or severe headaches, you should consult a doctor.

+Lack of drive can have many causes.
 An unbalanced diet with too few nutrients and too much sugar or caffeine can promote fatigue.
 A healthy, balanced diet can help stabilize energy levels.

 Are there simple strategies to gain more energy in everyday life?